Data Processing Agreement¶

 9. International Transfers¶

-Where personal data is transferred outside the European Economic Area (EEA):
+Where personal data is transferred outside the European Economic Area (EEA) or the United Kingdom (UK):

-- Transfers to US-based sub-processors are covered by Standard Contractual Clauses (SCCs) or equivalent safeguards provided by each sub-processor
+- EU transfers: Transfers of personal data from the EEA to the United States are covered by the EU Standard Contractual Clauses (EU 2021/914, Module 2: Controller to Processor) incorporated herein by reference, or equivalent safeguards provided by each sub-processor

-- The Controller acknowledges that AI processing (Anthropic, OpenAI) occurs in the United States
+- The Controller acknowledges that AI processing (Anthropic) occurs in the United States

 10. Duration and Termination¶